-To celebrate the diversity in our world, each year the Oregon 4-H project areas will focus attention on the cultures of a different country or region of the world.
+- 4-H Activities lation, or fabric creation; recycled items are included and may retain some seams/design of the original item as appropriate; exhibit must have been made by exhibitor.
+320 301 10 Creativity 2019 CELEBRATE OUR WORLD: GREECE To celebrate the diversity in our world, each year the Oregon 4-H project areas will focus attention on the cultures of a different country or region of the world.
 This special emphasis allows members to focus on learning about the country/region and the skills and techniques unique to that culture.
-The Celebrate our World Explanation Card (998-03) is to be completely and thoughtfully completed and securely attached to

-Note: Fill in the blank in the class number with the appropriate number below: Intermediate - 2, Senior - 3

-231 800 11\ Celebrate our World inspired art project
+The Celebrate our World Explanation Card (998-03) is to be completely and thoughtfully completed and securely attached to the exhibit.
+Note: Fill in the blank in the class number with the appropriate number below: Intermediate - 2, Senior - 3 320 800 11 Celebrate our World inspired clothing/sewing project